xdrip/xdrip_docs/docs/calibrate/calibrate.md

 1. **Stable BG.** Never calibrate when BG is rising or falling rapidly.
 2. **In range (important for Libre initial calibration).** Try to perform your calibrations when BG is within normal range (80-180 mg/dl or 5-10 mmol/l).
 3. **Don't overcalibrate.** Better few accurate than too many: you will most probably confuse xDrip+.
-For G4, G5 and G6 use the vendor recommendations.
+For G6, G7, 1, 1+ use the vendor recommendations.

 ### Native and xDrip+ algorithms